 There’s proven scientific power to positive thoughts.
 According to Psychology Today, “Thinking positive, happy, hopeful, optimistic, joyful thoughts decrease cortisol and produce serotonin, which creates a sense of well-being.”
 Besides making you more attentive and productive, it also stimulates your brain in ways that lead to more happy thoughts.
 It pays to think positive!

-That’s quite a positive chemical reaction.
-Plus, neuroscientists have shown that optimism leads to better moods, perseverance, and better physical health—all things we’d like a bit more of during this pandemic.
+There is quite a positive chemical reaction when you can plug into positive thinking.
+Plus, neuroscientists have shown that optimism leads to better moods, perseverance, and better physical health.

 So how can we ramp up the positive ions in our daily work and life?
 I’ve culled a few good sources, including my own team of optimists here at Interact, to give you 5 ions of positivity we can all readily adopt: Creat-ion, Meditat-ion, Connect-ion, Explorat-ion, and Appreciat-ion.

 Wendy tapped this positive energy source by starting a paint-by-numbers kit.
 “It might sound silly, but it’s so rewarding,” she shares.
 “I’m on my third painting, and I’m really enjoying it.”

 Not silly at all, Wendy.
 In fact, a 2016 study by psychologists in New Zealand found that creative activity triggers an “upward spiral” of happy emotions and gives people a sense of purpose.